IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 to support the new L3VPN, as described in {{te-path-discovery}}, and
 that:

-   - the IP link(s) between PE13 and P16 does not have enough bandwidth
+   - the IP link(s) between PE13 and P16 do not have enough bandwidth
    to support increasing the bandwidth of that TE path, as described in {{packet-topology-discovery}};